opencomputeproject/SAI/doc/SAI-Packet-Action-Group.md

 1. **All**          - Execute actions inside all the group members.
 This group type is used for multicast or broadcast kind of usecases.
 2. **SELECT**       - Execute actions in any one of the group member  based on a switch computed selection algorithm.
 Example: Hash on packet fields or simple round robin, etc. Each bucket can optionally be given preference using weights.
 3. **INDIRECT**     - Execute actions in the single group member.
 This group type is mainly intended for faster and efficient convergence when there is a need to modify a common action across multiple flow entries.
 4. **FAST FAILOVER** - Execute actions  of the first active group member.
 Each group member is associated with a specific port/lag that controls whether that member is active.
-The group members are evaluated in the order defined by the group and the first member with an active port/lag is selected.
+The port/lag is considered active as long as it is able to forward traffic.The group members are evaluated in the order defined by the group by the switching entity and the first member with an active port/lag is selected.It is preferred that in case the active member fails the switching entity automatically takes next active member.
+However different NPUs have different capabilities and some NPUs need control plane to select the active member.

 The packet group members contain the list of packet modifications which need to performed on the packet.
 They would have additional optional attributes based on the group to which the member belongs.
 For example if the member belongs to a group of type SELECT, optionally a weight attribute can be provided to influence the choice of this member.
 If the member belongs to a group of type FAST_FAILOVER, the port/lag object which needs to be monitored for triggering a failover can be provided.